bobost2/The-Inventory-App/README.md

 ## Demo
-To test the functionality of the app you can visit [this link](https://the-inventory-app.bobost.net/).
-Keep in mind that this demo can get shut down in the near future, since it's currenly self-hosted.
+~~To test the functionality of the app you can visit [this link]().
+Keep in mind that this demo can get shut down in the near future, since it's currenly self-hosted.~~
+The demo page has been shutdown.

 ## Installation guide